-The world's major humanitarian donors and aid organisations signed the Grand Bargain during the World Humanitarian Summit in May 2016.
+The world's major humanitarian donors and aid organisations adhered to the Grand Bargain during the World Humanitarian Summit in May 2016.
 The agreement aims to improve the way humanitarian aid is delivered by making it more effective and more efficient.
-The goal is to reach more people in need and spend less money on administration and overheads.
+The goal is to reach more people in need and spend less money on administration and overheads, while improving the design and delivery of humanitarian action.
 In order to reach this goal, humanitarian donors and aid organisations have formulated 51 shared commitments to guide their actions.

 While humanitarian needs are increasing all over the world, international humanitarian funding is not growing fast enough to keep up with rising demands.
 The way humanitarian aid is delivered must therefore become more effective and efficient in order to tackle these new challenges and address humanitarian needs.

-The 59 signatories to the Grand Bargain (including international humanitarian donors, UN agencies, the Red Cross and Red Crescent Movement, non-governmental organisations, and local partners) have been working together on their shared commitments to make humanitarian assistance more efficient.
+The 62 signatories to the Grand Bargain (including international humanitarian donors, UN agencies, the Red Cross and Red Crescent Movement, non-governmental organisations, and local partners) have been working together on their shared commitments to make humanitarian assistance more efficient.
 The Grand Bargain covers topics that reflect long-standing demands in the humanitarian landscape and takes on board challenges faced by both donors and humanitarian organisations.
-These include increased transparency; scaling-up of cash programmes; harmonised reporting to reduce bureaucracy; multi-annual funding and reduced earmarking; joint needs assessments and increased coordination with local responders as well as with development actors.
+These include:

-Given the limited humanitarian funding available, an improved response will ultimately result in more resources reaching people affected by man-made and natural disasters.
+Given the limited humanitarian funding available, an improved response will ultimately result in more resources reaching people affected by man-made and natural hazards.

 From 1 October 2016 to 31 August 2017, the European Commission was a key member of the first Grand Bargain facilitation group.
+It became again member of the Facilitation Group from October 2019 to October 2021.
 The facilitation group was established to provide continued momentum to the Grand Bargain process, including through coordination and information sharing, and by organising the annual Grand Bargain meeting.